-Distributed generation in the form of Solar PV has high uptake in Nelson when compared with other areas of NZ, but the current overall penetration level is not high enough to effect network operations at present.
-Solar PV growth in the area is ongoing however.
+Distributed generation in the form of solar PV has high uptake in Nelson when compared with other areas of New Zealand, but the current overall penetration level is not high enough to affect network operations at present.
+However, solar PV growth in the area is ongoing.
 The company has undertaken considerable study in conjunction with industry groups to model the effects of future high levels of PV in the network and identify strategies now that will maximise the hosting capacity available whilst maintaining equity and fairness to all users of the network.
 NTL has introduced standard operating settings for all PV inverters connected to its network.
 These settings avoid overvoltage conditions arising from high levels of distributed generation into the network and maximise the generation that can be accommodated.

-Advanced Electronic Meters
+1.11.2 Advanced Electronic Meters